Tyrrrz/YoutubeExplode/ReadMe.md

 ### Searching

-You can execute a search query and get the results by calling `Search.GetResultsAsync(...)`:
+You can execute a search query and get the results by calling `Search.GetResultsAsync(...)`.
+Each result may represent either a video, a playlist, or a channel, so you need to use pattern matching to handle each case:

 ```csharp
 using YoutubeExplode;